Dev-Skylarker/Hotel-menu-web/README.md

 - **Kenyan Currency Support** – Prices displayed in KSh.
 - **Payment Integration** – Clear payment instructions for transactions.
 - **Offline Support** – Works without an internet connection for browsing and order tracking.
+- **Supabase Integration** – Cloud database and authentication for seamless experience

 ---